Tag Archives: Positive Change

 Contribution – what did you learn about contribution?
 Did you give more to the world in terms of your time, money or skills?
 Did you make the world a better place by giving more?
 Giving doesn’t have to be grand gestures, giving in the smallest possible way can often be the most impactful.

-I wish you SUCCESS, HEALTH AND HAPPINESS as you look back at 2023 and even more SUCCESS, HEALTH AND HAPPINESS as you look forward to 2024.
+I wish you success, health and happiness as you look back at the year gone by and even more success, health and happiness as you look forward to the year ahead.

 Thanks for reading,